Kostoulas, Achilleas (MA and PhD alumnus)

 When I started my doctorate, my motivation really was not to get an academic job – I just wanted to continue doing the things I found intellectually rewarding: figuring out my professional context, and working with people whom I admired.

-For my sins, however, I did get a job fairly soon.
+For my sins, however, I landed on an academic post fairly soon.
 In September 2015, I started work at the University of Graz.
 In that post, I was expected to do research on the psychology of language learning and teaching.
 Some of the best work I did there was the publication of an edited collection (with Sarah Mercer), Language Teacher Psychologyand some research on language teacher resilience.
 I had always considered myself an applied linguist, but my work in Graz made me question whether this was really the best way to describe myself and my work.
 This thinking eventually led to the publication of the edited collection Challenging Boundaries in Language Education, where the authors of the individual chapters and I collectively try to redefine our field.

 Since July 2020, I have been working in the Department of Primary Education in the University of Volos in Greece, where I am associated with the Centre for Research on Greek Language and Multilingualism.
 I also teach at the Language Education for Refugees and Migrants programme at the Hellenic Open University.